-How did this financial product perform compared with the broad market index?
+- How did this financial product perform compared with the broad market index? - n/a are indexes to measure whether the financial product attains the sustainable objective.
 Commission Delegated Regulation (EU) 2022/1288 of 6 April 2022, Table 1 Statement on principal adverse impacts of investment decisions on sustainability factors of Annex 1 Template principal adverse sustainability impacts statement.
 Definitions and formulas used in this statement can be found in Annex 1 of the Commission Delegated Regulation (EU) 2022/1288 and at the end of this document under the heading "Commission Delegated Regulation (EU) 2022/1288, Annex 1, definitions and formulas used in this statement".
 Commission Delegated Regulation (EU) 2022/1288, Annex 1 Table 1